Combining Type Checking and Set Constraint Solving to Improve Automated Software Verification: Implementation

-In order to discharge all those proof obligations we used the combination between types and CLP as discussed in Section \ref{typesCLP}.
-Many proof obligations could be avoided while many others were simpler, due to the combined work between the typechecker and the constraint solver.
-The net result is an automatically verified \setlog prototype of the LGS.
+The first case study is based on the Landing Gear System (LGS) problem \cite{DBLP:conf/asm/BoniolW14}. \citeANP{DBLP:conf/asm/MammarL14} (\citeyearNP{DBLP:conf/asm/MammarL14,DBLP:journals/sttt/MammarL17}) developed an Event-B \cite{Abrial:2010:MES:1855020} specification formally verified using Rodin \cite{DBLP:journals/sttt/AbrialBHHMV10}, ProB \cite{Leuschel00} and AnimB\footnote{\url{http://www.animb.org}}.
+They were able to automatically discharge 72\% of the proof obligations by calling Rodin.
+Hence, we encoded in \setlog the entire Event-B specification of the LGS and used \setlog to automatically discharge 100\% of the proof obligations generated by the Rodin tool in roughly 290 s \cite{Cristia2024}.
+The \setlog encoding of the LGS\footnote{\url{https://www.clpset.unipr.it/SETLOG/APPLICATIONS/lgs.zip}} comprises 7.8 KLOC plus 465 proof obligations.
+In order to discharge all those proof obligations we used the combination between types and CLP as discussed above.
+Many proof obligations could be avoided while many others were simpler, due to the combined work between the typechecker and the constraint solver---as shown in Example \ref{ex:lessproofs}; see also \cite[Section 4.5]{Cristia2024}. \emph{The net result is an automatically verified \setlog prototype of the LGS.}